 What does the name “Aux Mode” mean?

 aux·il·ia·ry: providing supplementary or additional help and support.
-In the technology word, an aux cord connects two devices – temporarily or permanently.
+In the technology world, an aux cord connects two devices – temporarily or permanently.
 Aux Mode provides the creator with additional support while connecting their online content to effectively bring together your channel and content across all online platforms.
 We serve as a connector between you, your subscribers, and new revenue opportunities.

 Does joining Aux Mode affect the content that I create online?